fbjelonic/fbjelonic.github.io/_projects/01_autonomous_car.md

 Following the first test with the electric engine

-{% include googleDrivePlayer.html id=page.driveId3 %}
+{% include video id="13KDxD1tmKUxsIn-v9VZOeJ96L9B0Ffgm" provider="google-drive" %}

 and the full body with a raspberry pi for size comparison